September 03 2020 – Mike Yarbrough

 8. Who Are Your Favorite Vendors?

-A wedding planner should be able to give you a list of venues, caterers, bakers and other wedding vendors they recommend.
+A wedding planner should be able to recommend wedding venues, caterers, bakers and other vendors.
 If they’ve been doing it long enough, they will have good relationships with many different wedding professionals in different fields related to weddings.
 With these connections, they may even be able to get you a great deal with other vendors.

 9. What Are the Financial Implications of Canceling/Postponing?